Jack Morris: Cleveland Indians and Cincinnati Reds

 Morris joined the Cleveland Indians in 1994, but was released by the team on August 9, three days before the season was ended by a strike.
 Morris finished the season with a 10–6 record and an ERA of 5.60.
 He signed a one-year, $600,000 contract with the Cincinnati Reds on December 22, 1994.
 After an abortive attempt at a comeback with the Reds during spring training of 1995, Morris retired.
 In 1996, he made a brief return to professional baseball, this time playing with his hometown St. Paul Saints of the independent Northern League.
 The 41-year-old Morris went 5–1 in 10 starts, with a 2.69 ERA, before retiring for good.

 Salary

 Morris was the highest-paid pitcher in the American League on at least four occasions: 1987, 1988, 1991, and 1993.

 Wildness

-Although it likely helped his strikeout totals, the split-finger pitch was also responsible for Morris leading the league in wild pitches on six separate occasions.
-His 206 wild pitches in his career rank eighth in baseball history.
+The split-finger pitch was responsible for Morris leading the league in wild pitches on six separate occasions.
+His 206 wild pitches in his career rank thirteenth in baseball history (tied with Adonis Terry) and third highest among pitchers who pitched their entire careers in the live-ball era.
+(Only Nolan Ryan with 277 and Phil Niekro with 226 rank higher than Morris.)